cryptospaceship/doc-en/centro-de-mando.rst

 The bars indicate available resources amount to upgrade in the next level.
 Yellow color represent energy, black graphene and grey metals.

 The blinking **UPGRADE READY** boton, shows that enough resource for upgrade are available and there is nothing being build, since simultaneus upgrades are not allowed.
-When pressed, its possible to watch resources amount needed for the upgradeand clicking on **Confirm** buton, the construction orden is being sent.
+When pressed, its possible to watch resources amount needed for the upgradeand clicking on **Confirm** button, the construction orden is being sent.

 .. image:: upgrade.png
     :width: 400px